frankcollins3/DOO-you-The-MMM/README.md

 # DOO-you-The-MMM
 DOO YOU?!
 The Mystery-Munchies-Maze

-gr8 TEMPLATE for full Javacsript basics -> async/promise animation... doubleButtons to get around .domContentLoaded(sound.play();) returning forced interactivity errors.
-Little story through a scooby-doo based maze
+gr8 TEMPLATE for full Javacsript basics -> 1)async/promise animation...
+2)doubleButtons to get around .domContentLoaded(sound.play();) returning forced interactivity errors.
+3) using form inputs to make conditional statements based on localStorage.setItem() and .getItem using ('haveKey', 'true')

+ This is just a Little story through a scooby-doo based maze

 Internal CSS and JS was used because of the 100 limited files allowed.

-This would preferably be a full stack app: kind if ironic/weird because such an idea would seem a little cheesy for all that effort kind of insane to have ended up putting as much effort as that sounds in the end.
+This would preferably be a full stack app: kind of ironic/weird because such an idea would seem a little cheesy for all that effort kind of insane to have ended up putting as much effort as that sounds in the end.
 (realized at very end the acronym for the app doubles as a food sound.)